JacksonMarkowski/Markowski_CSCI2270_FinalProject/README.md

 (Option 5 - Back): Returns to the main menu

---Dependencies--

-N/A
+Dependencies: N/A

---System Requirements--

-N/A
+System Requirements: N/A

---Group	Members--

-  Jackson Markowski
+Group	Members: Jackson Markowski

---Contributors--

---Open	issues/bugs--
+Contributors: N/A

+Open issues/bugs:
 1. If letters are entered by the user in the menus, not an integer, the program goes into an infinit loop.